gabriellemeza/bggn213/README.md

-## Bioinformatics Portfolio
+## Welcome to Gabrielle's bioinformatics Portfolio

-Classwork for Bioinformatics class.
+This consists of her classwork for her into to bioinformatics class.
 UC San Diego Fall 2021

 ## Contents :